deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “...Not ‘til I’ve consulted my Champions,” he said.

 “As you wish,” Tran agreed reasonably.
-“In the meantime, I think it would be sensible to transfer Leemu to to *Empirical Razor.* The facilities there are better-equipped to handle him, however you decide to proceed.”
+“In the meantime, I think it would be sensible to transfer Leemu to the *Empirical Razor.* The facilities there are better-equipped to handle him, however you decide to proceed.”

 “...Yeah.
 Third Director, I ‘spose I don’t need ‘ta re-hash our history on this point...so, I’m sure none o’ that is gonna be an issue, is it?”